PatCapon39/nextflow-seqera/main/pilot-project.md

 ## Project outline

-Through a licence agreement with Seqera Labs, Australian BioCommons is in the process of standing up a national Nextflow Seqera service, enabling a centralised command post for Nextflow pipelines to be offered as a fully subsidised service for Australian researchers.
+Through a licence agreement with Seqera Labs, Australian BioCommons piloted a national Nextflow Seqera service, enabling a centralised command post for Nextflow pipelines to be offered as a fully subsidised service for Australian researchers.

-Working with partners including service hosts Pawsey Supercomputing Research Centre, NCI, SIH, QCIF and Melbourne Bioinformatics, the Australian Nextflow Seqera Service will deliver a key component of BioCommon’s vision for an ecosystem of data analysis and digital asset stewardship platforms.
+Working with pilot partners including service hosts Pawsey Supercomputing Research Centre, NCI, SIH, QCIF and Melbourne Bioinformatics, the Australian Nextflow Seqera Service will deliver a key component of BioCommon’s vision for an ecosystem of data analysis and digital asset stewardship platforms.

 ## Project timeframe

-The pilot project was started in **July 2022** and finished in **September 2024**.
+The pilot project began in **July 2022** and finished in **September 2024**.

 ## Aims of the pilot project

-The pilot project has three key ambitions, which are to:
+The pilot project had three key ambitions:

 1. Establish a service where BioCommons early adopters, including both science and method communities, can easily run, manage and monitor the execution of Nextflow workflows on dedicated compute infrastructure.